Guidance for candidates for PhD or MD by Publication

-The PhD by publication route is offered only to staff, as an alternative to the standard PhD route.
-It is designed to enable recognition of the research activities of those members of staff who have published work but have not completed a PhD.
-Prospective applicants should first ensure that they refer to the University's Regulations for PhD by Publication.
+The publication route is offered only to staff, as an alternative to the standard PhD or MD route.
+It is designed to enable recognition of the research activities of those members of staff who have published work but have not completed a PhD or MD.
+Prospective applicants should first ensure that they refer to the appropriate University Regulations for PhD or MD by Publication.

-It is suggested that prospective applicants have an early discussion with their Head of Department prior to making a formal application.
+It is suggested that prospective applicants have an early discussion with their Head of Department, or appropriate delegate, prior to making a formal application.
 Since only work that has been published is eligible for submission, the discussion should be around the coherence and substance of the work and the practicality of producing a suitable commentary.
 Where the applicant is considering submitting co-authored work the discussion should include whether the candidate has made a sufficiently substantial individual contribution to work that has been published collaboratively.